 In the 1990s and early 2000s, significant rates of methamphetamine abuse began to crop up across Wyoming.
 While rates of meth abuse had somewhat declined, levels of abuse have begun to climb recently in certain regions.

 Meth addiction continues to destroy the lives of Wyoming residents every day.
 Meth abuse can cause erratic, unpredictable and sometimes violent behaviors.
-Because of this, meth is frequently linked to crime.
+Because of this, meth is frequently linked to the crime.

 According to the 2016 Alcohol and Crime in Wyoming report: